pedenys/trentetroisdialogparminutes/README.md

-# 33 dialog par minutes
+# 33 dialog per minutes

-C'est un simple projet de test pour DialogFlow, le créateur d'assistant virtuel de Google.
-Ce repo contient le server à partir duquel les web hooks sont faits.
+This is repo is archived.

+## Purpose

+POC for Dialogflow, Google's "smart" IA conversational assistant, with webhooks functions deployed to Firebase.